Louishancquart/dotfiles/mail-server/README.md

 sudo apt-get install postfix
 ```

+Choose "OK" > "Internet Site">  FQDN of your server (like "www.mydomain.com") .

 Copy the configuration files `config/etc/postfix/main.cf` and `config/etc/postfix/master.cf` in your `/etc/postfix` folder.
 *Don't forget to backup your original files first*